 The local chapters of the Sons and Daughters of the American Revolution will join Drury for this special 100th anniversary celebration of our nation’s colors.
 Local Boy Scouts will lead the Pledge of Allegiance.
 Drury student and U.S. Air Force veteran Matthew Overcast will be recognized by the university for his military service and classroom leadership.

 President Woodrow Wilson issued a proclamation declaring June 14 as Flag Day in 1916 and in 1949 an act of Congress solidified this national day of observance.
 June 14 is the day the flag of the United States was adopted by the Second Continental Congress in 1777.

-Drury has a long tradition of serving those who have served our country.
-In the days after World War II, buses brought soldiers from Fort Leonard Wood to classes held on the Springfield campus.
-Today, one of Drury’s 11 branch locations is at Fort Leonard Wood.
+Drury’s tradition of serving those who have served our country dates to the days following World War II, when buses brought soldiers from Fort Leonard Wood to classes held on the Springfield campus.
+Today, one of Drury’s branch locations is at Fort Leonard Wood.

 The commitment continues today, as Drury has been named a “Military Friendly School” by Victory Media.
 Drury is also a supporter school of the Order of the Purple Heart and is a Yellow Ribbon School.
 Drury supports federal initiatives that help veterans and active-duty service members apply for, pay for and complete their degrees and has designated staff to help coordinate these services.